wagerc97/bird-image-recognition/README.md

 # CNN Image Classifier

-### About:
+## About
 The task was to develop a CNN that could accurately identify bird species from images.
 We used the [Kaggle](https://www.kaggle.com/) environment for development.
 Our code was written in Python using using _Keras/TensorFlow_.
-The final notebook reached an accuracy of 71.30% on the test data and was developed on our PCs and the freely available Kaggle GPU resources, but without any pretrained models.
-Our group worked on this university project in SS 2022.
+The final version reached  __71.30% accuracy on test data__.
+For developmemt we used our PCs and the freely available Kaggle GPU resources.
+No pretrained models were used.
+Our group worked on this university project in summer semester of 2022.
 - [View project](https://www.kaggle.com/code/wagerc97/cnn-with-preprocessing-71-30-test-accuracy) on Kaggle (some elements hidden for readibilty)
 - [View project](./kaggle-notebook.ipynb) on GitHub (full project as python notebook)

-### Library:
+## Libraries
 - Data hanlding with standard libraries (_Pandas_, _Numpy_)
 - Image import and preprocessing with _Keras/Tensorflow_
 - Model build with _Keras/TensorFlow_